solid-contrib/Explaining-the-Vision-Panel/articles.md

 2019-03-14 [DisrupTec: Privacy – remember John Lennon?](https://disruptec.co/2019/03/14/privacy-remember-john-lennon/)

 2019-03-13 [PYMNTS: The World Wide Web Turns 30](https://www.pymnts.com/innovation/2019/world-wide-web-anniversary/)
+* TimBL mentioned
+* Inrupt mentioned
+* Quote: “Solid … gives every user a choice about where data is stored, which specific people and groups can access select elements, and which apps you use,” according to the Inrupt site.
+“It allows you, your family and colleagues to link and share data with anyone.
+It allows people to look at the same data with different apps at the same time.”

 2019-03-12 [Inverse: World Wide Web: 3 Other Acts by Tim Berners-Lee That Shaped the Internet](https://www.inverse.com/article/54000-world-wide-web-google-doodle-tim-berners-lee)
 * TimBL mentioned